 - Company: This the company name entered by the cardholder if the company appears on the WP Payeezy Pay form.

-When a transaction has been made, WordPress will send a notification email to the email address of your choice containing the all relevant information about the transaction.
+WordPress will send a notification email to the email address of your choice containing all relevant information about the transaction when a transaction has been made.
 Better yet, it uses the same names for the fields you have on your payment or donation form.
 It’s much easier to read than the email sent by First Data Payeezy.

-The price for WP Payeezy Results is $49.99.
+The price for Payeezy Results is $49.99.
 Purchase includes lifetime updates and free support.